naruzkuraittv/edgereader/README.md

 # setup

-- open powershell in the directory where u downloaded this.
+- open powershell in the directory where u downloaded and extracted this.
 - run this command to install dependenceis
 ```
 pip install -r requirements.txt